Where are you located?

 Yes!
 Finding the right fit for therapy is important.
 You want to make sure the investment of your time, energy, and resources will be productive for you in reaching your goals.

-I think in-person works better than on the phone, because you can get a sense of who I am and how I work.
+We can meet in-person at my office or via teletherapy.
+The consultation gives you the chance to get a sense of who I am and how I work.
 This allows you to make the best choice for you.
 If for any reason we aren’t the right fit, I am happy to provide you with referrals.

 What ages do you work with?